Story

 For more information please go to https://marksmission.co.uk/

-When your best friend is diagnosed with a stage 4 glioblastoma brain tumour, which is terminal, and he tells you and then you see him tell all the other close friends and family, it just leaves you helpless.
+When your best friend is diagnosed with a stage 4 glioblastoma brain tumour, which is terminal, you feel helpless.

-Starting on 9th May Andrew Nicholson, Duncan Nicholson and Derek Middlemiss will depart Newcastle Falcons rugby stadium, Kingston Park in Newcastle upon Tyne and cycle to every Premiership Rugby ground in the English Premiership.
+The bike challenge started on 9th May 2025 with Andrew Nicholson, Duncan Nicholson and Derek Middlemiss departing Newcastle Falcons rugby stadium, Kingston Park in Newcastle upon Tyne and cycling to every Premiership Rugby ground in the English Premiership.
+A trip of just under 900 miles in just over 8 days.
+We had lots of help and support and these can all be seen on the website.

-Our aim is to raise awareness about brain tumours and to make people understand how devastating they are and how they affect those who have this terrible disease and how it affects their family and friends.
+The aim from now on is to continue to raise awareness about brain tumours and to make people understand how devastating they are and how they affect those who have this terrible disease and how it affects their family and friends.
 We also want to raise as much as we can for the Brain Tumour Charity and the research they do.

 The Brain Tumour Charity is the world's leading brain tumour charity and the largest dedicated funder of research into brain tumours globally.
 Committed to saving and improving lives, we're moving further, faster to help every single person affected by a brain tumour.